I am blessed as a Son of God.

 There is no escaping the importance the Workbook attaches to actually trying to practice as instructed.
 In this lesson, whose practice is in one sense a relaxation from yesterday’s and in another sense an intensification, you cannot read these words and think that the author believes that it does not matter whether or not we follow the instructions:

-No long practice periods are required today, but very frequent short ones are necessary.
-Once every ten minutes would be highly desirable, and you are urged to attempt this schedule and to adhere to it whenever possible.
+No longer practice periods are required, but very frequent short ones are necessary.
+Once every ten minutes would be highly desirable, and you are urged to attempt this and to adhere to this frequency whenever possible.
 If you forget, try again.
 If there are long interruptions, try again.
 Whenever you remember, try again.
 (1:2-6, my emphasis).

 Attempt…try…try…try.
 The more often we can repeat the lesson, the more impact it will have on our mind.
-How can you have a “course in mind training” (T-1.VII.4:1) without some kind of mental discipline?
+How can you have a “mind-training course” (T-3.I.1:2) without some kind of mental discipline?
 You can’t; it’s that simple.

 He goes to the trouble of pointing out that just because you can’t get alone and close your eyes, that is no excuse for not practicing.
-“You can practice quite well under any circumstances, if you really want to” (2:4).
+“You can practice quite well under almost any circumstance, if you really want to” (2:4).